NeriteOrg/assets/README.md

 # assets
 Brand assets for Nerite.

+If you're not sure which to use, please use "nerite logo main green" SVG or png.

-Use Logocon-1.svg as a primary icon.
+Please use Logocon-1.svg as a primary icon when words are not allowed.

-Use "Logo Word Mark" for a version with the word Nerite.
-Use the primary colors.
+Please use the primary colors for backgrounds.